KastnerRG/Read_the_docs/docs/devcloud.rst

   source /opt/intel/inteloneapi/setvars.sh
   make fpga_emulator

-You will need to make the script file executable, e.g., by running ``chmod 755 run_fpga_emu.sh``.
+Make the script file executable, e.g., by running ``chmod 755 build_fpga_emu.sh``.

-You can submit jobs to ``qsub`` using the command:
+You can submit jobs to ``qsub`` using the command

 .. code-block :: shell-session

-  qsub run_fpga_emu.sh -l nodes=2:fpga:ppn=2 -d .
+  qsub -l nodes=1:fpga_compile:ppn=2 -d . build_fpga_emu.sh

-Re-compile and re-run the code.
-The device should now be an FPGA emulator.
+``qsub`` sends the job specified in ``build_fpga_emu.sh`` for scheduling.
+It will be scheduled on a node that is suited for ``fpga_compile`` using the current directory ``-d .``.
+You can use the command ``qstat`` to see the status of the job.
+Building the emulator does not take much time, but the process could be slowed if the FPGA nodes are busy.

+The results of the run will be an executable emulator file ``matrix_mul_dpcpp.fpga_emu``.
+Additionally, there will be two files ``build_fpga_emu.sh.o.XXXX`` and ``build_fpga_emu.sh.e.XXXX` where ``XXXX`` will be a number corresponding to the job ID.
+The ``.o`` file corresponds to the output and the ``.e`` file holds any error messages.
+These will appear in your directory once the job has completed.

+The emulator can be executed to verify functional correctness of the design.
+It is best to test and debug using the emulator since its compilation is significantly faster than performing a full bitstream compilation.
+The emulator can be executed using ``qsub`` by:

+1. Creating the ``run_fpga_emu.sh`` script file with the proper commands

 .. code-block :: shell-session

-	$ ./matrix_mul_dpc
+  #!/bin/bash
+  source /opt/intel/inteloneapi/setvars.sh
+  make run_fpga_emulator

+2. Submitting it for execution

+.. code-block :: shell-session

+  qsub -l nodes=1:fpga_compile:ppn=2 -d . run_fpga_emu.sh

+3. Check the ``.o`` and ``.e`` files.
+The results of the ``.o`` should include

+.. code-block :: shell-session

+  ./matrix_mul_dpcpp.fpga_emu
   Device: Intel(R) FPGA Emulation Device
-	Problem size: c(150,600) = a(150,300) * b(300,600)
+  Problem size: c(256,256) = a(256,256) * b(256,256)
   Result of matrix multiplication using DPC++: Success - The results are correct!

 Generate the FPGA Report
 ########################################

 Once your code is functionally correct, synthesize it to check your design's performance and resource utilization.

-Perform high-level synthesis and create the report using ``dpcpp``:
+The Intel HLS tools provide the ability to generate reports from the RTL design.
+These provide the designer insight into the FPGA architecture.
+They include information about throughput and area (resource usage).
+The reports contain different viewers that allow the designer to better understand performance bottlenecks and make better optimizations.

+The reports are generated as

+1. Create the ``build_fpga_report.sh`` script file with the proper commands and setting it as executable (``chmod 755``).

+.. code-block :: shell-session

+  #!/bin/bash
+  source /opt/intel/inteloneapi/setvars.sh
+  make fpga_report

+2. Submit the script for execution

-.. code-block :: python
+.. code-block :: shell-session

-	$ cd src
-	$ dpcpp -fintelfpga matrix_mul_dpcpp.cpp -c -o matrix_mul_dpcpp.o
-	$ dpcpp -fintelfpga matrix_mul_dpcpp.o -fsycl-link -Xshardware
+  qsub -l nodes=1:fpga_compile:ppn=2 -d . build_fpga_report.sh

-These commands do not perform a full synthesis, i.e., they do not create an FPGA bitstream.
-They perform high level synthesis and simulate the FPGA design on a processor.
-This enables estimations of the design performace and resource usage.
-To generate a bitstream, remove ``-fsycl-link*``.
-Note that generating a bitstream can take a *long* time and thus should only be done sparingly, i.e., when the design optimizations are finalized.
+This do not perform a full bitstream synthesis.
+It provides an analysis of the RTL.
+This enables estimations of the design performance and resource usage.

-The report is an HTML file in ``matrix_mul_dpcpp.prj/reports``.
+The report is an HTML file in ``fpga_compile_report.prj/reports``.
 At the time of writing this tutorial, JupyterLab has issues with some combinations of operating systems and web browsers.
 If the reports are not rendering, make sure to "Trust" the HTML.
-Safari seems to have the best compatibility with this, with Firefox coming second, but neither is guaranteed to work.
+It may also be possible to open those ``.html`` files in a separate tab of the browser, i.e., not within Jupyter.
 If they still do not render, use SCP or SSHFS to copy or mount your files (including the ``lib`` folder from which the report draws its components) to your local drive, then open the report locally.

 The report provides an overview of the design performance.
 Open ``report.html``, click ``Summary`` button, click ``Compile Estimated Kernel Resource Utilization Summary`` in the ``Summary Content`` pane.